bpbep23/dotfiles_manjaro/README.md

 ## RE: unsanitary commit practices

 Sorry.
 I am typically a good gitizen.

+## Thanks

+To [yadm](https://github.com/TheLocehiliosan/yadm) for sparing me symlink headaches (why can't I ever remember the argument orders for ln? it's like there's a hole in my brain there)